 Creator Backlash: Despite efforts to shift to script written episodes in Season 2, it was even more of a ratings disaster than the first season, and it was seen as a disaster in the eyes of everyone involved with it, according to Milton Knight.
 Also, Don Oriolo, then-owner of Felix, was very unhappy with how both seasons turned out, and was absolutely furious with how the staff handled the characterization of his dad's characters in the second season, especially the depiction of Professor and Rock Bottom.
-Tellingly, in his own History of Felix video, Twisted Tales is only mentioned in very brief passing.
+That season 2 was full of snipes against him and his dads version of Felixafter he forced a lighter retool on it didnt help either.
+Tellingly, in his own History of Felix video, Twisted Tales is only given a very brief and grudging mention in passing.

 Executive Meddling: Because CBS wanted the show to be aimed at kids, the staff was forced to pull back much of the adult humor.
 And apparently, a big reason for the season 2 retool was because Don Oriolo wasn't too happy with first season and wanted to put his dad's characters in the show, hoping to "save it".
 All of the new supporting characters, Peeking Duck, Fats Holler, Candy, etc. were ordered to be scrapped, and characters from the Joe Oriolo era were brought back on his orders.